 SHM's Call for Abstracts

 Welcome to the submission site for the Society of Hospital Medicine's scientific abstract competition, known as Research, Innovations, and Clinical Vignettes (RIV).
-If selected, your abstract will be eligible for presentation in the virtual abstract competition, a portion of Hospital Medicine 2021 (HM21), May 4-7th.
+If selected, your abstract will be eligible for presentation in the virtual abstract competition, a portion of SHM Converge, May 3-7th.

-PLEASE NOTE: Due to COVID-19, the abstract competition for HM21 will be entirely virtual.
-There will not be an in-person competition held with the meeting as it takes place in Las Vegas, NV.
 Accepted abstracts will be asked to create a poster and pre-record a presentation that will appear in an online gallery for attendees to view.
 Judging will be based on these submissions.

 Depending on the decision of the reviewers, your abstract could be selected for a poster, oral, or plenary presentation.
 Before submitting your abstract, please download and carefully review the RIV Guidelines (opens new window) and the Acknowledgement of Authorship and Responsibilities (opens new window) statements.
 You will be held accountable for understanding and adhering to the information contained in these resources.
 Other key dates: